-Leverage Data Center Providers for infrastructure capabilities.
-Have the option to focus on hosting your application solutions and acquire infrastructure as a service (IaaS) from a Data Center Provider, including Microsoft Azure.
-(Microsoft Azure is also considered a Data Center Provider)
+Leverage Data Centre Providers for infrastructure capabilities.
+Have the option to focus on hosting your application solutions and acquire infrastructure as a service (IaaS) from a Data Centre Provider, including Microsoft Azure.
+(Microsoft Azure is also considered a Data Centre Provider)

-Leverage Data Center Outsourcing.
+Leverage Data Centre Outsourcing.
 Install Microsoft Products on servers under the day-to-day management and control of an outsourcing company to deliver your software services based on your capacity and server management capabilities.
-The outsourcer can then perform data center administration, testing, and maintenance support services on the end customers behalf.
+The outsourcer can then perform data centre administration, testing, and maintenance support services on the end customers behalf.

 Try before you buy.
 Test and evaluate products internally before offering them to your customers as a service.